vethal/react-chat/README.md

 - Yarn or npm

 ## Configuration
-Host name need to be configured in `'app/constants.js'` in `HOST` attribute.
+Hostname need to be configured in `'app/constants.js'` in `HOST` attribute.
 If www.example.com is the host then,
 ```
 export default {